awonak/alt-gravity/pages/content/_index.md

      Shift: hold and rotate encoder to change current selected output channel.

 EXT:
      External clock input.
-When Gravity is set to INTERNAL clock mode, this input is used to reset clocks.
+When Gravity is set to INTERNAL or MIDI clock source, this input is used to reset clocks.

 CV1:
      External analog input used to provide modulation to any channel parameter.